 The UKA statement on supplements can be found on the Clean Athletics section of the UK website.

-- 100% Me is the UKAD education and information programme designed to help you throughout your sporting journey.
+100% Me is the UKAD education and information programme designed to help athletes throughout their sporting journey.

 Within this document, we recommend that athletes do not use caffeine products in relation to their running or competition, particularly young athletes and those with any health concerns.